Using your queries, we have endeavoured to answer 5 top questions you had about electric aircraft.

 New and emerging technologies - how will Appraisers be valuing them?
 Join IBA, the Appraiser of the Year, and emerging technology OEMs Faradair and MagniX as they discuss the challenges, opportunities and growth of green technology in the aviation market.
 Listen in to our panel of experts; Phil Seymour, Company President, Neil Cloughley, CEO & Founder of Faradair Aerospace Limited, and Roei Ganzarski, CEO of magniX, as they discuss the challenges, opportunities and growth of green technology in the aviation market.
 Topics covered will include: Examples of emerging technology.
 The opportunities/challenges - Improving field performance, noise and range.
 New product certification.
 Valuing new technology - the challenges faced by Appraisers.
 Phasing technology advances.
 The market, competition and opportunities for growth of green technology.
 The slide deck is available to download here.
 To watch the webinar on demand, click here.
 If you have any further questions, comments or feedback please get in touch: Phil Seymour Discover what makes InsightIQ the leading aviation intelligence platform.
 Book a demo

-General Electric and Safran Group are to collaborate on development of a viable open rotor engine, 'RISE', destined to power narrowbody aircraft by the mid-2030's.
-The joint venture between the US and French aero engine giants intends to make workable a concept first touted in the 1970s.
-The open rotor engine dispenses with the traditional pod housing the fan blades seen on high bypass turbofan engines.
+General Electric and Safran Group are to collaborate on the development of a viable open-rotor engine, 'RISE', destined to power narrowbody aircraft by the mid-2030s.
+The joint venture between the US and French aero engine giants, named CFM International, intends to make workable a concept first touted in the 1970s.
+The open-rotor engine dispenses with the traditional pod housing the fan blades seen on high bypass turbofan engines.